Fraser Island should, and must, be known as its original and true name of K’gari

 The water is so pure that Eli Creek is the island’s major source of drinking water.

 According to native history, Eli Creek was also a place where the Butchella People baptized their infants, and as you float down the stream, it is easy to appreciate why the Butchella People chose these waters as a place of worship, as the creek harvests all things pure and fresh, it is a sanctuary of peace.

 K’Gari’s beautiful rainforests are often wrongly eclipsed by the beaches and lakes, but holds equal beauty.

 Never leaf out a rainforest walk; climbing through the jungle of trees holding unlimited shades of green within a canopy of wilderness felt like you were in another world, while the smells of exotic plants dampened by moisture made its way like small secrets out the depths of the forest.

 The low rasp of crickets and insects which played within the depths of the trees offered a calming sound, due to the lack of any conscious performance.

-It’s strange that although the forest exudes a stillness at first glance, you are always aware of the excitement of activity which lurks within, like an unspoken energy.
+It’s strange that although the forest exudes a stillness at first glance, you are always aware of the excitement of activity that lurks within, like unspoken energy.

 The SS Maheno Shipwreck exudes adventure and beauty whilst pulling the strings of human curiosity, which makes the wreck another one of K’gari’s most famously intriguing sights.